 Entrepreneur and author Robert von Goeben has excelled in numerous fields, including consumer products, venture capital, and entertainment.
 Robert has been featured in scores of media, from interviews to commercials.

-Currently, Robert is an Adjunct Professor at the prestigious California College of the Arts in San Francisco, teaching in both the MFA and MBA departments.
+Currently, Robert is an Adjunct Professor in the MBA program at the prestigious California College of the Arts in San Francisco.

 Robert was a co-founder of Green Toys, the leading manufacturer of eco-friendly children’s products, and a pioneer in the use of recycled material in consumer products.
 Started (literally) in a Silicon Valley garage, Green Toys has grown to a global brand and is one of the industry's most beloved companies.
 Within 5 years of launch, Green Toys were distributed in over 80 countries, and were featured in major U.S. retailers such as Amazon, Costco, Whole Foods, Pottery Barn, Target, and many more.
 Robert was the company’s CEO and head of product development, and retired from the business after the sale of the company to private equity firm The Friend Group.